FAQsHow do I choose a teacher for my child?

 What is the registration process for returning students?

 Re-registration forms are mailed to all currently enrolled students on the same day in the beginning of May.
-Students new to the School are sent their registration materials soon after their interview with the Dean or Executive Director.
+Students new to the School are sent their registration materials soon after their interview with the Dean.

 When will I find out the time and date of my child's lesson?